 Enlightened employers are now highlighting first aiders for both physical and mental health in the same way.
-This course is designed to teach participants how to spot the signs and symptoms of mental ill health together with a set of skills which enables them to support someone experiencing mental health issues.
+This course is for individuals who would like to become an MHFAider® to gain the knowledge and skills to spot signs of people experiencing poor mental health, be confident to start a conversation and signpost a person to appropriate support.

 This 12-hour training offers an overview of mental ill-health in the workplace and helps to remove stigma and fear.
 Delegates become more informed about how to respond to a mental health crisis.
 The course is presented by a qualified SMHFA instructor and quality is continuously monitored by NHS Health Scotland.